 Swelling after hair transplant doesn’t start immediately after surgery.
 On day 1, patients feel numbness or tightness instead.
 The real swelling sets in as the anesthesia wears off and the body begins its healing response.
 During this stage, blood flow increases around the graft zones, and fluid moves into the surrounding tissues.
 Because of gravity, this fluid shifts downward, causing the classic puffy-eye look many patients notice on day 4 hair transplant swelling.

-The majority of swelling cases develop between day 2 and day 4, with day 3 being the most common peak according to a peer-reviewed article titled “Postoperative Complications of Hair Transplantation” published in the Facial Plastic Surgery Clinics of North America.
+The majority of swelling cases develop between day 2 and day 4, with day 3 being the most common peak.

 Day 4 swelling is often linked to patients returning to normal routines too early, especially those who bend over frequently (e.g., while using phones, washing the face, or working at a desk).
 This downward posture increases facial fluid pooling.
-Surgeons at leading Turkish clinics, like Vera Clinic experts advise avoiding any forward-leaning head positions between days 2 and 5, yet many patients unknowingly trigger swelling spikes during this critical 24-hour window.
+Avoiding forward-leaning head positions between days 2 and 5 is a commonly recommended precaution during this period, yet many patients unknowingly trigger swelling spikes during this critical 24-hour window

-This timeline varies slightly depending on the size of the session, fluid used, and individual healing speed, but the swelling pattern is predictable in over 80% of cases according to follow-up reports from high-volume transplant clinics.
+This timeline varies slightly depending on the size of the session, fluid used, and individual healing speed.

 Which Hair Transplant Technique Causes the Least Swelling?